reflectoring/reflectoring.github.io/_posts/2018-01-18-consumer-driven-contract-consumer-spring-cloud-contract.md

  image: /assets/images/posts/consumer-driven-contract-consumer-spring-cloud-contract/contract.jpg
 sidebar:
   nav: cdc
+excerpt: "A guide on how to implement a consumer-driven contract test with Spring Cloud Contract that verifies that a REST consumer based on
+          Feign and Spring Boot works as defined in the contract."
 ---

+{% include toc %}

 Consumer-driven contract tests are a technique to test integration points between API providers and API consumers without the hassle of end-to-end tests (read it up in a